WIS Student Handbook 2023-24

 Students may use computer labs, editing stations and other technology resources if a teacher is present in the lab to supervise them.
 A copy of the Policy and Parental Consent form is available in PowerSchool.

-A child is eligible if the total household income and the amount and source of income received by each household member fall within federal guidelines for Free/Reduced Meals and/or Textbook Assistance.
+A child is eligible if the total household income and the amount and source of income received by each household member fall within federal guidelines for Free/Reduced Meals.

 Smoking and tobacco use are prohibited in and on school grounds.
 Tobacco and nicotine-based products and look-a-like products such as electronic cigarettes are specifically prohibited by Indiana Statute and Westfield Washington Schools.
 Tobacco includes, but is not limited to, cigarettes, cigars, smoking tobacco, smokeless tobacco, nicotine, nicotine delivering devices, chemicals, or devices that produce the same flavor or physical effect of nicotine substances; and any other tobacco or nicotine innovations.
 Violations will result in serious consequences as outlined in the due process section of this handbook.

 No cell phones are permitted to be out or used during the school day.
 If a student brings a cell phone to school, it must be kept in their locker at all times.
 There may be times when electronic devices, such as iPads or e-Readers, may be permissible in the classroom.
 The teacher may request a permission slip to be signed.
 At no time, will the school be responsible for lost, stolen, or damage to these devices.

 Toys, games, electronic devices, sports or collectible cards, etc. brought to school without such permission will be kept by the teacher or school office until a parent/guardian picks them up.

 Sports equipment may be brought to school only after the classroom teacher approves it and at student’s own risk.
 Any equipment brought in must be labeled with the child’s name and be left in the designated area until time for the activity.